bhanuc/dazer/README.md

 dazer
 =====

-Super-Configurable Node.js/Koa.js based MVC Famework.Currently this is just a koa.js project template but we will build everything around this template .
+Super-Configurable Node.js/Koa.js based Modular MVC Famework.Currently this is just a koa.js project template but we will build everything around this template .

 A different Philosophy to make your framework more accesible to you.
 No More hidden options :)
 This project requires node 0.11.* .